SGEMM-cube: Precision-Recovery FP32 GEMM Approximation on Ascend NPUs with FP16 Matrix Engines: RN-Based Accuracy and Range Analysis

 Based on Eq.~\ref{sf_bounds}, Fig.~\ref{underflow_precision_bits}(b) shows how the number of retained mantissa bits varies with the offset exponent of the original FP32 input, both with and without scaling.
-Without amplification, precision degrades gradually as the exponent decreases.
-When applying a scaling exponent of \( sb = 12 \), the curve is effectively shifted left by 12 bits, significantly expanding the high-precision region.
-In particular, input values with offset exponents in the range \([15, 27]\)—which cannot be represented in FP16 format—are remapped into the representable range \([3, 15]\), thereby maximizing bit retention within the FP16 domain.
+Without amplification, precision degrades gradually as the exponent decreases, particularly for values approaching the FP16 subnormal range.
+When applying a scaling exponent of \( s_b = 12 \), the curve is effectively shifted left by 12 bits, significantly expanding the high-precision region.
+This means input values with offset exponents in the range ([15, 27]), which cannot be represented in FP16 format, are remapped into the representable range, thereby maximizing bit retention within the FP16 domain and ensuring that the low-order component remains representable and significant.